 Australians typically don’t have a great relationship with their political representatives.
-A (ANU) showed that only a quarter of Australians believe that people in the government can be trusted, while voters’ satisfaction with democracy is at “its lowest level (59 per cent) since the constitutional crisis of the 1970s”.
+A study of last year’s federal election by the Australian National University (ANU) showed that only a quarter of Australians believe that people in the government can be trusted, while voters’ satisfaction with democracy is at “its lowest level (59 per cent) since the constitutional crisis of the 1970s”.

 However, one Victorian politician is challenging stereotypes with a surprising new technique: being a genuine human.